 - Plottier: Mendozasaurus

-- Río Colorado Subgroup: Unnamed [this might be Loricosaurus, which is something of a pill to place stratigraphically; if so, it might be redundant with the Anacleto report]
+- Río Colorado Subgroup: Unnamed [this might be Loricosaurus; if so, it would be redundant with the Anacleto report]

 - Sânpetru: Unnamed [attributed to Magyarosaurus dacus by Csiki 1999]